paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 ![fleet-search.jpg](/fleet-search.jpg =300x)

 ### Using Fleet Links
-Sometimes the mining fleet may be linked in the LinkNet General channel MOTD.
+Sometimes the mining fleet may be linked in the Eve LinkNet Partners channel MOTD.
 People may also drag and drop the fleet advert from the fleet finder window to chat channels to create direct links to the fleets.
 When you click on these links you will automatically join the fleet but only if you meet the set requirements (aka. you would see the fleet yourself on the fleet finder).

 ### Direct Invite
 The only way for you to join a fleet that you can’t see in the fleet finder is for someone to directly invite you to it.
 Each player in the fleet is able to invite players directly in to the positions below their own position.
 The easiest way for a commander to do this is to drag and drop the name of the player from a chat window to the desired position.
 When you receive a direct invite a pop-up window will appear.
 You only have 120 seconds to accept this invitation or the invitation expires.
 The pop-up will remain on your screen until you close it or try to accept it but if the invitation has expired you will not be able to join the fleet.